Skip to main content

 warning

-If you plan to use ECS Deploy Runner and Pipelines at the same time, to migrate from one to the other, you will need to rename your existing pipelines.yml to another name before generating the new pipelines.yml for Pipelines.
+If you plan to operate ECS Deploy Runner and Pipelines simultaneously during migration, rename your existing pipelines.yml file to avoid overwriting it before generating the new pipelines.yml for Pipelines.

-To generate the new pipelines.yml file, run the following command, replacing the values in <> with appropriate values for your organization -
+To generate the new pipelines.yml workflow file, execute the following command, replacing the values in <> with appropriate values for your organization -

 boilerplate --template-url "git@github.com:gruntwork-io/terraform-aws-architecture-catalog.git//templates/infra-live-github-base" \